Generic name: spironolactone [ spir-ON-oh-LAK-tone ]

-Taking this medicine with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
-Ask your doctor before taking spironolactone with a narcotic pain medicine, muscle relaxer, or medicine for anxiety or seizures.
+Using spironolactone with other drugs that make you dizzy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety, depression, or seizures.

+This list is not complete.
 Other drugs may interact with spironolactone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible drug interactions are listed here.